 Style 3: Grouped by color in multiple vases

 Gather three different vases that are all the same style but different sizes.
 For this demonstration, we used two smaller round vases and one medium-sized round vase all with a beautiful silver mercury finish.
 Trim the stems to fit the vases.
 Insert the yellow poms into one vase, the red alstroemeria into another vase and then the orange roses into their own vase as well.
 For a more striking appearance, we covered our vases with bell-shaped glass covers.
 This look is perfect to use as a centerpiece on your Thanksgiving dinner table as well.

 When styling your bouquet, your options are limitless.
-Experiment with different vases and looks to really make the most out of your beautiful blooms.
+Experiment with different vases, Thanksgiving flowers and looks to really make the most out of your beautiful blooms.
 Since you received this lovely gift as a token from someone who really cares, make them look as spectacular as possible, so you can really admire and appreciate their beauty.